Nazpe/Nazpe.github.io/_posts/15-09-2025-movie-recommender-system.md

 Train_user_RDD = Train_user_RDD.reduceByKey(lambda data_1,data_2:RatingJunction(data_1,data_2))
 ```

-The resulting RDDs look something like this, with `None` representing unrated movies/users:
+The resulting RDDs look something like this (one based on users and another based on items), with `None` representing unrated movies/users:

 ```
 +---+--------------------+